IBM-Cloud/docs/starters/IoT/start_iot.md

        -	NODE_RED_USERNAME - the username to secure the editor
        -	NODE_RED_PASSWORD - the password to secure the editor
   3. Click Save.
-4. [Connecting an IBM Cloudant NoSQL DB](https://www.bluemix.net/docs/services/IoT/cloudant_connector.html) for Bluemix service to your {{site.data.keyword.iot_short_notm}} allows you to store and access your historical device sensor data.

 # Related Links